jritt1337/Azure-AD/README.md

 After the Resource Group and Virtual Network have been created, we're ready to begin creating the Virtual Machines.

 ### Step 2: Creating the VMs.
-Now it's time to create the VMs.
+Now we can begin creating the virtual machines.
 We will start with the Domain Controller.

-Navigate to the "Virtual Machines" menu and then click **Create**.
+Navigate to the **Virtual Machines** menu and then click **Create**.

 <img width="830" height="342" alt="Screenshot 2026-05-11 at 2 00 26 PM" src="https://github.com/user-attachments/assets/925c87c3-1f90-4d9f-8e80-e72a26676f08" />

 Configure the Domain Controller VM.
 This machine should be running **Windows Server 2025 Datacenter: Azure Edition**.
-Double-check to make sure this is in the correct Resource Group and region.
+Double-check that the VM is being created in the correct Resource Group and Region.

 <img width="804" height="689" alt="Screenshot 2026-04-28 at 8 55 27 PM" src="https://github.com/user-attachments/assets/bce4ef59-9794-4aa4-9a7f-9d5f51af5e28" />